 Mara Allen, Rockford, Michigan

-Beginning in the fall of 2017, interior design majors are required to purchase a laptop computer for use in interior design courses.
+Interior design majors are required to purchase a laptop computer for use in interior design courses.
 The most recent technical requirements can be found on the

 Computer Requirements page of the website.
 It should be noted that incoming freshman are not required to have the laptop until